tknle/tknle/README.md

 <h2 align="center"> Whoami</h2>
 <p align="center">
+  <blockquote> Everyday is a chance to learn something new </blockquote>
-  <samp>A self-motivator and well-rounded IT student with programming background, always stay updated with the latest technology, everyday is a chance to learn something new.
-Enjoy collaborating with people, listen to new ideas and experiences, being a contributor to the team's goals.
+  <samp>A self-motivator and well-rounded IT student with programming background.
+Always stay updated with the latest technology.
+Enjoy collaborating with people, listening to new ideas and experiences, being a contributor to the team's goals.
   </samp>
   <br>
   <samp> Pronouns: <a href="https://www.mypronouns.org/she-her"> She/her </a>